Horse transport cost in Europe — a transparent breakdown

 Worked example — Bratislava → Vienna (80 km)

 Short cross-border hops are where hidden fees hurt the most because the base fee dominates the total.
-A transparent quote: 80 km × €1.90 + €29 pickup = €181.
-Round up to €180–€200 range and you're done.
-Anything over €300 for this route includes margin you shouldn't be paying.
+A transparent quote: 80 km × €0.95 (short-route 1-horse rate, entire round trip ≤ 200 km) = €76.
+Short-route rates scale by horse count — 2 horses €1.00/km, 3 horses €1.20/km, 4 horses €1.25/km — with no separate pickup fee.
+Anything over €180 for this route (single horse) includes margin you shouldn't be paying.

 The same maths scales linearly.
 Bratislava → Budapest (200 km) = €409.
 Bratislava → Prague (330 km) = €656.
 Bratislava → Warsaw (680 km) = €1,321.
 Two-horse loads share the pickup fee and often get a small multi-horse discount, so the per-horse price drops.